East Bridge

 Why Your Dryer Is Not Heating

 A dryer that tumbles but doesn't heat is one of the most common appliance complaints.
-The good news: the cause is usually identifiable and repairable.
+Long or shared vent systems can contribute to heating issues, but the good news is that the cause is usually identifiable and repairable.

 Check the Exhaust Vent First